What is day trading for dummies, a better question, what is day trading?

 However, day trading is one of the hardest ways to make easy money.

 Day Trading For Dummies – Why Most Day Traders Fail

 There are several reasons why day traders fail, here are some of the most common reasons:

 Lack of Capital: It takes time to learn how to day trade stocks.
 If you open a brokerage account with a small amount of money, chances are that you will lose it all before you learn how to make money in the market.

 Lack of a Proven Strategy: Day traders make money by identifying market patterns that have a high probability of success.
-Once identified, they must be willing to risk money before they are given the chance to make .
+Once recognized, they must be willing to risk money before they have the chance to make.